Nishchal2309/Toy-ChromeExtension/README.md

 - infinity btn => opens result from a set of hardcoded urls currently medium, stack overflow and google .
 - search btn => hits the google api in the background and curates result in the plugin itself.
 - next steps : for the search feature, it'd be better open an iframe or some other idea inside the plugin on click of the div.
-Instead of just opening it in another tab on click of div.
+Instead of just opening it in another tab on click of div. also storing api key in code isnt a good idea, better to get from storage.

-pros :opening it in the other tabs just defeats the purpose of having an un cluttered browser cons : many websites restrict opening iframes
+- pros :opening it in the other tabs just defeats the purpose of having an un cluttered browser
+- cons : many websites restrict opening iframes